EliasRut/vmcd-docusaurs/src/pages/mission-statement.md

 This means a few things to us that might not be immediately obvious.
 ### Minimal prior knowledge required
-We start at the basics as far as reasonably possible.
+We start at the very basics as far as reasonably possible.
-A basic understanding of maths, basic computer usage and a certain fluidity in English is all we want to require.
+A rudimentary understanding of maths, computer usage and a certain fluidity in English is all that's needed.
 ### Minimal financial burdens
 We feel strongly about the difference socioeconomic background has on the likely paths that we, individually, can take.
 We do not charge for any part of the course